Trump and his children may be deposed by New York attorney general, judge rules - KTVZ

 Former President Donald Trump, as well as his children Ivanka and Donald Jr., must sit for depositions in the New York attorney general’s civil investigation of their business practices, a New York judge ruled Thursday.

-New York Supreme Court Judge Arthur Engoron issued his ruling the same day that he held a contentious two-hour hearing over the matter.
-The Trumps were seeking to quash the subpoenas from Attorney General Letitia James, while she was asking the court to order them to comply.
+New York Supreme Court Judge Arthur Engoron also rejected an attempt to freeze the work of Attorney General Letitia James, who is investigating whether Trump misled lenders, insurers or others in his family business’ financial statements.

-On several occasions throughout the hearing, the judge expressed skepticism toward the Trumps’ arguments that sitting for testimony in the civil investigation would undermine their constitutional rights.
+On several occasions throughout a two-hour hearing Thursday morning and in his ruling, the judge expressed skepticism toward the Trumps’ arguments that sitting for testimony in the civil investigation would undermine their constitutional rights.

-During Thursday’s hearing, Trump’s lawyers indicated they would appeal an unfavorable decision.
+That argument “completely misses the mark,” Engoron wrote in the order issued Thursday afternoon.
+He noted that the Trumps have the right to refuse to answer specific questions in the civil probe, as Eric Trump did when he sat for a deposition in the investigation.

-The New York attorney general is looking at whether Trump misled lenders, insurers or others in his and his business’ financial statements.
-Already, James has alleged numerous “misleading statements and omissions” in tax submissions and financial statements used to obtain loans.
+Engoron also excoriated the Trump Organization for claiming that James’ investigation is now moot because the former President’s longtime accounting firm, MazarsUSA, recently determined that the last 10 years of financial statements it prepared were unreliable.

 “In the final analysis, a State Attorney General commences investigating a business entity, uncovers copious evidence of possible financial fraud, and wants to question, under oath, several of the entities’ principles, including its namesake,” Engoron wrote.
 “She has the clear right to do so.”